Multimedia Studies Program

 "Varieties of Love in D. H. Lawrence's 'Women in Love'."
 My lecture is available as audio cassette No. 0-A from Cassette Productions Unlimited, Pasadena, California 91105.

-Extracurricular: Chair, Board of Directors, Central Asia Institute, a U.S.-based non-governmental organization that opens and operates schools in remote regions of neglected areas of Pakistan, Afghanistan, and Tajikistan, with focus on female literacy.
+Extracurricular: Advisor, Central Asia Institute, a U.S.-based non-governmental organization that opens and operates schools in remote regions of neglected areas of Pakistan, Afghanistan, and Tajikistan, with focus on female literacy.

-Hobbies: Tennis, walking, activism for political and social justice
+Hobbies: Tennis, hiking, activism for political and social justice